 A more in-depth look at my diagnosis

-This is what I originally wrote.
-It was condensed at the top of this page but I feel it's important to keep this exactly as it was written so I can remember that time, and maybe you can find comfort in shared feelings.
+This is what I originally wrote 5 years ago.
+I feel it's important to keep this exactly as it was written so I can remember that time, and maybe you can find comfort in shared feelings.

 In my last semester of culinary, I got diagnosed with gestational diabetes.
 And guess what - I was in baking class; the class I was most excited about!
 Even worse, it was first thing in the morning!
 It was a super stressful time in my life, for multiple reasons, then GD got added to the mix.